Barca seek to overturn daunting deficit in Copa del Rey semi with Atletico

 His haul against Villarreal included a brilliant solo effort for his second goal, which saw him beat a player as he cut in from the right wing and curl a shot high into the far corner.

-“He’s exceptional and he’s here to make people happy,” Barcelona coach Hansi Flick said.
+“He’s exceptional, and he’s here to make people happy,” Barcelona coach Hansi Flick said.
 “We need his goals to give him confidence.
-He’s very young and he still has to improve, but everyone knows the quality he has.
+He’s very young, and he still has to improve, but everyone knows the quality he has.

-“Opponents put two or three players on him and that makes it difficult.
+“Opponents put two or three players on him, and that makes it difficult.
 Today I’m very happy for him.
 When he enjoys his football, it’s perfect for him and for us.”

-Simeone thrilled with ‘fantastic footballer’ Alvarez
+Simeone thrilled with ‘fantastic’ Alvarez

 Julian Alvarez struck in the 94th minute to snatch Atletico Madrid a 1-0 La Liga win over bottom side Real Oviedo on Saturday and help his team climb to third.

-The Argentinian striker secured Diego Simeone’s side only their second win in five league games with his first league goal in nearly four months.
+The Argentinian striker secured Diego Simeone’s side’s only second win in five league games with his first league goal in nearly four months.

 Simeone singled Alvarez out for praise after the game.